binbinhub/source/_posts/python-send-mail.md

     attachments = attachments or []
     to_all_addr = to_addr+cc_addr+bcc_addr

+    # 将styles和html_text渲染在一起
     html_text = transform(styles+html_text)

     # Create the root message and fill in the from, to, and subject headers
     msgRoot = MIMEMultipart('related')
     msgRoot['Subject'] = subject

-    # We reference the image in the IMG SRC attribute by the ID we give it below
     msgText = MIMEText(html_text, 'html')
     msgRoot.attach(msgText)

     msgRoot.add_header('From',from_addr)
     msgRoot.add_header('To', ",".join(to_addr))
     msgRoot.add_header('Cc', ",".join(cc_addr))
     msgRoot.add_header('Bcc', ",".join(bcc_addr))

+    # We reference the image in the IMG SRC attribute by the ID we give it below
     # This example assumes the image is in the current directory
     for cid, path in local_images.items():
         fp = open(path, 'rb')